 B.Sc., Certified Yoga Therapist (C-IAYT), Artist

-With over 12 years of teaching experience, she specializes in demystifying yoga and helping her students become comfortable with it regardless of their yoga experience.
-She works with those living with pain, anxiety, arthritis, cancer, and other chronic conditions.
-Her multi-disciplinary approach to yoga therapy helps her clients manage their chronic pain, stress, and mobility issues.
-The result is a huge improvement in their quality of life which means getting back to doing the things they love to do.
+With over 13 years of teaching experience, she specializes in demystifying yoga and helping students become comfortable with it regardless of their experience level.
+She works with those living with pain, anxiety, arthritis, cancer, and other types of chronic illness.
+Her multi-disciplinary approach to yoga therapy helps students manage their chronic pain, stress, and mobility issues.
+The result is a huge improvement in their quality of life which means they can heal and get back to doing the things they love to do.

-Causes close to her heart are Cancervive, The Arthritis Society, Wellspring Calgary, and Yoga Thrive.
+Causes close to her heart are Cancervive, CHMA, The Arthritis Society, Wellspring Calgary, and Yoga Thrive.

 - Muscle Activation Technique (M.A.T.)
 Jumpstart Certification

 - Level 1 Training Certification (200 hrs) – Iyengar Yoga Association of Canada

 - Certified YogaThrive(TM) Yoga for Cancer Yoga Instructor (Level 1), Functional Synergy and University of Calgary

 - Certified Yoga Instructor (500 hrs), Yoga Studio College of Canada